 Customer is one of the Asia’s largest FinTech companies, offering cutting-edge last mile retail technology.
 They have a payments terminal integrating with over two dozen banks and financial and technology partners.
 Their point-of-sale platform serves almost 153,000 merchants across 450,000 merchant network points.

-A leading FinTech company, offering merchant payment terminals or point of sale (POS) machines, desired to migrate 2 of their core applications to AWS cloud.
+Fintech giant, offering merchant payment terminals or point of sale (POS) machines, desired to migrate 2 of their core applications to AWS cloud.
 Comprinno was responsible for solutioning and migrating the application and database from on-premises datacenter to AWS cloud, meeting the PCI DSS compliance, security, reliability, scalability and performance requirements at optimal costs.

 Customer’s payments terminal or POS machines offer a range of services to the merchants.
 They desired to migrate their existing application which handles UPI payment and Reward points transactions to AWS cloud.
-Customer had below critical requirements.

 Comprinno was responsible for migration of applications for UPI payments and Reward points transactions, from on-premises datacenter to AWS cloud.
 The below solution for infrastructure was proposed and implemented.